- New Student Orientation

 Zipride.com is a completely free ride-matching service for one-time trips and regular commutes for Macalester faculty, staff, students and alumni.
 Drivers who want to share the cost of gas with someone, can register for the service http://www.zipride.com/join.cfm and search for "Rides Wanted."
 A drive can also register to offer a ride that will make his/her travel plans searchable by others who are searching for a ride.

-If you need assistance or have questions, please contact the ITS Help Desk, located in Humanities 314, phone (651) 696-6525 or email email@example.com.
+If you need assistance or have questions, please contact the ITS Help Desk, located in Neill 314, phone (651) 696-6525 or email email@example.com.

 Bringing a computer to campus?
 If your computer meets or exceeds our baselines, you should have full access to resources: http://www.macalester.edu/its/hardware-software/studentcomputers/

-Want help with registration or other computer issues?
-ITS will hold drop-in sessions for assistance in the Library’s lower level on Friday, September 2 and Saturday, September 3 between 9:00 AM and 4:00 PM.
-If you are unable to attend a drop-in session, ITS staff will also be available for extended Help Desk hours over the Orientation and Move-In weekend.
+If you have any trouble with your computer, stop by the drop-in sessions on the 3rd floor of Neill Hall on Friday, August 28th and Saturday, August 29th between 8:00 am and 4:00 pm.
+If you are unable to attend a drop-in session, ITS Help Desk will also be available for extended hours over the Orientation and Move-In weekend.
 Check out the First Year “Techlist” for more information on campus computing: http://www.macalester.edu/its/.

 Want to use wireless?
 The students-only wireless network, 'Macalester-Student,' is accessible on a registered computer or smartphone after you enter a wireless key.
 You need to do this only once.
 The student key is available once you arrive on campus or through the HelpDesk.
 Do not share this key with faculty, staff or visitors to campus.
 They have wireless networks of their own.
 If you share it, you risk damage to or theft of your personal data.